thunderbird89/esf/stories/story-knock-knock.md

 > "Connected.
 Subverting systems—please stay near the device.
 Fire control accessed.
 HARBINGER, connect through me."

 There was a moment of silence.
-Then another voice filled the channel, deeper, resonant, carrying an edge of something that might have been satisfaction.
+Then another voice filled the channel, deeper, resonant, carrying an edge of something that might have been predatory satisfaction.

 > "*ASSUMING CONTROL.*"

 The console went dark for half a second.
 When it came back up, the alien script was gone, replaced by a humanoid face rendered in wireframe, its eyes glowing a cold blue.
 The face tilted slightly, as if examining something beyond the screen.

 > "Fire control subverted," HARBINGER reported.
-"Target designation: Ryzak carrier, port side.
-Engaging."
+"Engaging."

 Jameson felt the deck shudder beneath his feet.
 Not from incoming fire—this was something else.
 The *Crimson Fang*'s own weapons, cycling up, reorienting.